amandasommer/assignment2/index.markdown

 layout: home
 ---

-This is Assignement 2 in the course *Social Data Analysis and Visualization (02806)* offered by the *Technical University of Denmark*.
+This is Assignment 2 in the course *Social Data Analysis and Visualization (02806)* offered by the *Technical University of Denmark*.

-### Introduction
+## Introduction

 This paper presents a short data story about parking safety in San Francisco, designed to assist the police reduce vehicle theft and furthermore assist drivers in making informed decisions of where to park.
 Using explanatory data visualizations, the paper explores the historical patterns of vehicle theft in the city and identifies areas where parking is considered safe and other areas unsafe.
 The explanatory analysis is divided into three sections: (1) an overview, (2) a zoomed-in analysis, and (3) a detailed examination of the data using Bokeh.
 In addition, the paper also evaluates the quality of the data and its impact on the outcome of the analysis.